STOIE/recipes/other/seasoning/README.md

 Seasoning:

 1. Rub down every surface (inside and out) of the cast iron with flax-seed oil, then remove any excess with a dry cloth.
 Place the pan upside-down into a hot oven (on the highest possible setting) for 60 mins until the oil has well and truly smoked off.
-This process should be repeated around 4 times.
+This process should be repeated around 4 times, with the final bake going for 3 hours duration.
 1. Then, cook the skins of two large potatoes in a cup of salt and a cup of flax-seed oil on high heat until the skins are crisp beyond eating.

 Note. if the cast iron is sticky and not like the texture of glass when removed from the oven, it's either because it needs to be baked for longer, or you have used too much oil - or both.